sutta » mn » Majjhima Nikāya 67

 Attamanā te bhikkhū bhagavato bhāsitaṁ abhinandunti.

-Satisfied, the mendicants were happy with what the Buddha said.
+Satisfied, the mendicants approved what the Buddha said.

 Cātumasuttaṁ niṭṭhitaṁ sattamaṁ.